codebar/tutorials/html/lesson7/tutorial.md

 As far as possible we want the order that our CSS selectors come in to reflect the order of the HTML, so the first thing we're going to style is the header.

-Looking at the example page we can see that the header has some padding and a background colour.
-The image and title are centered, which we can do with <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/" target="_blank">flex box</a> the image has a 50% border radius to make it round and the title is large, bold and white.
+Looking at the example page, we can see that the header has some padding and a background colour.
+The image and title are centered, which we can do with <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/" target="_blank">flex box</a>, the image has a 50% border radius to make it round and the title is large, bold and white.

-Have a go at styling these up, you can double check yours below.
+Have a go at styling these up, you can compare yours with the below example.

     .header {